Episode Three [Preview]

 Long-distance swimming wasn’t Dox’s strongest suit, but those long legs allowed her to keep up for the five hours it took them to make landfall.
 She mounted the jagged shoreline with ease as marixi reached their physical peak around age twenty.
 Sofita fell upon the crags, gasping for breath and feeling all her forty-three years; hizaki experienced no physical peak.

 “Where to, Komad?”
-Dox eagerly jumped in place.
+Dox asked, jumping in place.